 ATTIRE: Mardi Gras (and Menardi Gras) is all about dressing for a great time.
 We recommend something festive (costumes are always welcomed) and fun.
-The event will be held outside so please keep that in mind when deciding.
+The event will be held outside, so please keep that in mind when deciding.
 There will be heaters installed under the tent if the weather necessitates it.

 ABOUT MARDI GRAS